LiliaFramework/Lilia/documentation/docs/libraries/lia.flags.md

 **Purpose**

-Handles flag-related actions when a player spawns.
+Processes flag callbacks when a player spawns, executing any registered flag actions for the player's current flags.

 **Parameters**